Übung Political Sociology: Applied Causal Inference

 Assignments for next week:

-Session 2 (17 Feb): Probability and Statistics Review.
+Week 2 (17 Feb): Probability and Statistics Review

 We will review some basic concepts from probability and statistics that will come up again and again in the course.